-16. "This yog, O Arjun, is neither achieved by one who eats too much or too little, nor by one who sleeps too much or too little."
+"This vog, O Arjun, is neither achieved by one who eats too 16. much or too little, nor by one who sleeps too much or too little."

 Moderation in food and sleep are necessary for a man who wishes to be a yogi.
 Now, if the man who eats and sleeps immoderately cannot achieve yog, who can?